martinholovsky/Securix-Linux/README.md

 Installation instructions
 - download copy of Gentoo minimal install CD from [Securix website](https://mirror.securix.org/iso/), which is verified to be functional
-- boot into install CD (for example in [VirtualBox](https://www.virtualbox.org/)) and execute: `wget securix.org/install.sh` (you will be redirected to HTTPS automatically)
+- boot into install CD (for example in [VirtualBox](https://www.virtualbox.org/)) and execute: `wget https://securix.org/install.sh`
 - then execute: `bash install.sh` and follow instructions

-All scripts are verified and signed by [Securix Code Sign](https://update.securix.org/certificates/securix-codesign.pub) key
+All scripts or hashes are signed by [Securix Code Sign](https://update.securix.org/certificates/securix-codesign.pub) key.

 Website
 [www.securix.org](https://www.securix.org)